-VP's research is fully supported by the Swedish Research Council (SRC), and the research of DA is partially supported by the SRC.
+\begin{acks}[Acknowledgments] VP's research was fully supported by the Swedish Research Council (SRC), and the research of DA was partially supported by the SRC.
 The authors gratefully acknowledge the SRC's support.
-We would also like to thank Victor Ufnarovski and Andrey Ghulchak for their kind help with Lemma 3.
+We would also like to thank Victor Ufnarovski and Andrey Ghulchak for their kind help with Lemma 3. \end{acks}